kaichenhaun/jetstream-database-gui/README.md

 # Overview
-Simple GUI to edit remote database
+Simple GUI to edit remote database, used for Casne Jetstream